Disassembling the engine

 13.

 CAUTION: When disconnecting the spark plug connectors, do not pull on the wire.
-If necessary, disconnect the ignition wires from the ignition coil to prevent cable twisting.
-Before disconnecting the spark plug connectors, turn them slightly to loosen the seals.
+If necessary, disconnect the ignition wires from the ignition coil to prevent the cables from becoming kinked.
+Before disconnecting the spark plug connectors, twist them slightly to release the seals.

-CAUTION: Disconnect each spark plug connector by applying only a straight line force in the direction of the spark plug axis (for angled spark plug connectors, use special tool 303-622).
+CAUTION: Disconnect each spark plug connector using only straight-line force in the direction of the spark plug axis (for angled spark plug connectors, use special tool 303-622).

 Remove the cylinder head cover.